A Job is Not a Career

 • Point out that you wish to remain competitive in the job market.

-• This is a request.
+This thing you’re doing is a request.
 They might say “no” to it.
 Make sure you are ready to pursue another job if that happens.
+I had this happen once in the last 35 years.